Oral, South Dakota

 Oral is an unincorporated community and census-designated place (CDP) in Fall River County, South Dakota, United States.
 The population was 66 at the 2020 census.

 Oral has been assigned the ZIP Code of 57766.

 Demographics

 History

 A post office called Oral has been in operation since 1894.
 Some say Oral is the middle name of the first postmaster's son, (John Oral Goodman, later of Riverton, WY) while others believe the community was so named with the expectation the place would become something people would be talking about.

+Climate

+According to the Köppen Climate Classification system, Oral has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in Oral was 112 F on July 7, 1973, while the coldest temperature recorded was -43 F on December 21, 1983 and December 24, 1983.

+Education

+The school district is Hot Springs School District 23-2.